 5. A Listening Toy

 One of my kids’ favorite activities in the car is playing DJ.
 We rotate selecting one song at a time.
 It’s amazing how much time this takes up and of course how fun it is to at least try to appreciate everyone’s taste in music.
 For those times that I’ve had enough of appreciating everyone’s musical taste, headphones come in handy.
-We use these, but my good friend V (an expert family road-tripper with 3 kids) said she finally invested in the Puros, and they were totally worth it — I’m personally hoping grandparents may splurge on these for my kids.
-(Hint, Hint, Dad!)
+We used to use these, but based on my good friend V’s advice (an expert family road-tripper with 3 kids), we switched over to Puros, and they are totally worth it.
 Audio books from Audible or the public library are also an amazing car activity (the kids can enjoy some passive chill-out entertainment, but still look out the windows and appreciate where they are in the world).

 6. A Car Specific Game

 It’s fun to play at least one car specific family game.
 We usually play a range of alphabet games…finding things that start with letters of the alphabet, finding license plates using the whole alphabet, signs, etc, but the games below look really fun too.
 The Melissa and Doug game has those flaps that I love from the airplane guide that are fun for kids to fidget with even if they aren’t actually playing the game.